How much is employers' liability insurance?

 Why cheap employers’ liability insurance may cost your business

 You might think that cheaper cover makes more business sense, but what if a claim was made against you that wasn’t covered?
-Comprehensive cover may be more expensive on a monthly basis, but when considering how much you’d have to fork out if a claim wasn’t covered, it makes sense to opt for the cover that will protect you the most.
+Comprehensive cover may be more expensive, but when considering how much you’d have to fork out if a claim wasn’t covered, it makes sense to opt for the cover that will protect you the most.

 Employers’ liability isn’t the only cover that you should factor into the equation.
 While it’s legally required for many businesses, there are other covers such as public liability and professional indemnity that you may want to consider to make sure you’re covering all bases.